San Diego Addiction Treatment Center

 At Healthy Life Recovery, we don’t just get people sober, we teach them how to live a happy, healthy life free from addiction.
 Prescription medication addiction can be hard to overcome.
 Unlike people who become addicted to street drugs, people who become dependent on prescription medications often feel like they’ve done nothing wrong.
 They often hide behind a doctor’s authority to justify drug abuse.
 The fact that a doctor diagnosed them with a disorder or ailment and suggested a course of treatment allows them to live in denial about the extent of their prescription drug addiction.

-We know that no two people are exactly alike.
-Similarly, we know that all addicted individuals have a unique story to tell.
-In our program, we get to the root causes of why a person began using Xanax to excess.
+No two people are exactly alike, and all addicted individuals have a unique story to tell.
+In our Xanax Rehab Program, we get to the root causes of why a person began excessively using Xanax.
 By examining the issues and feelings that the person sought to overcome we can help them work through them together and begin to introduce healthy alternatives.
 We teach our clients new coping skills and introduce them to supportive communities that they can take with them as they begin to lead a Healthy Life.

 Xanax is a commonly prescribed sedative that is classified as a Benzodiazepine.
 Xanax is the most well-known brand of this drug category.
 Other brands of Benzodiazepines are Ativan, Valium, Librium, and Klonopin.
 All of these drugs have the same active ingredients, but they have various differences including how long they last and how quickly they take effect.
 Xanax is popular due to its mix of being high-potency and fast-acting.